-The Agency Agreement contains provisions for the Issuer to call meetings of Noteholders to consider matters affecting their interests generally and for soliciting the consent of Holders for such matters without calling a meeting.
+The Agency Agreement contains provisions for the Issuer to call Meetings of Noteholders meetings of Noteholders to consider matters affecting their interests and Modifications: generally and for soliciting the consent of Holders for such matters without calling a meeting.
 These provisions permit defined majorities to bind all Holders, including Holders who did not attend and vote at any relevant meeting or who did not consent to the relevant matter and Holders who voted in a manner contrary to the majority.